AstraLuma/.i3/README.md

 Other recomendations (These are, in fact, totally optional):

 * (Debian) Run `update-alternatives --config dmenu` and select `dmenu.xft` for better font support
+* Run `make install` to symlink this xsession into your home directory
+* Configure autologin in your DM (if you use my xsession)